leeboardtools/mimon/UIDesignNotes.md

         - Show/Hide securities with no shares
             - Potential problem here is double reload of account states since won't know if a priced item has no shares until it is loaded.

-        - Option to include brokerage cash
+        - Option to include brokerage cash?

     - DropdownSelector